TLDR: Text Based Last-layer Retraining for Debiasing Image Classifiers

-\textbf{SpuCoAnimals} \cite{SpuCo} SpuCoAnimals is constructed based on ImageNet-1K \cite{ImageNet} with $\mathcal{Y} = $ \{landbirds, waterbirds, small dogs, large dogs\} and $\mathcal{A} = $ \{land backgrounds, water backgrounds, indoor backgrounds, outdoor backgrounds\}.
-Bird classes are spuriously correlated with land/water backgrounds like Watetbirds and dog classes are correlated with indoor/outdoor backgrounds.
-This dataset provides a more realistic setting beyond the binary $\mathcal{Y}, \mathcal{A}$, resulting in twice as many groups as Waterbirds and CelebA.
+\textbf{SpuCoAnimals} \cite{SpuCo} is constructed based on ImageNet-1K \cite{ImageNet} with $\mathcal{Y} = $ \{landbirds, waterbirds, small dogs, large dogs\} and $\mathcal{A} = $ \{land BGs, water BGs, indoor BGs, outdoor BGs\}.
+Bird classes are spuriously correlated with land/water BGs and dog classes with indoor/outdoor BGs.
+This dataset provides a more realistic setting beyond the binary $\mathcal{Y}, \mathcal{A}$.
 The total proportion of minority groups is about 5\%.